Refugees and Asylum Overview

-As of 2016, there are roughly 65 million such displaced people in the world.
+As of 2016, there are roughly 65 million such displaced people in the world, according to UNHCR.

 Around 27 million of those are internally displaced persons, meaning they are facing the crisis of displacement without even leaving the borders of their home country.

 As of mid-year 2016 there are approximately 22.5 million refugees worldwide.

 There are two kinds of refugees: those who are individually at risk of persecution, and those who flee generalized violence or war.
 The 1951 Convention relating to the Status of Refugees covers the first group, defining a refugee as someone who “owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality, and is unable to, or owing to such fear, is unwilling to avail himself of the protection of that country.”

 International and regional refugee instruments, international human rights and humanitarian law, and state practice and jurisprudence complement this definition in the Convention.
 These sources include as refugees those individuals who have fled due to armed conflict and war.
 Even though these people may not have been targeted individually, they may still be afforded the rights of refugees.
 While the term “climate refugees” has recently been used in popular discourse, individuals fleeing natural disaster or famine generally do not qualify for refugee status.

 Who decides who is a refugee?
 And how?

 Refugee status determination (RSD) is the process whereby the adjudicator (authorities of the host country or UNHCR) establish that an individual who seeks international protection qualifies as a refugee –– that is, whether his or her situation meets the criteria specified in the applicable refugee definition.